isomerpages/moe-yiochukangpri/_yckps-experience/Student Leadership.md

 ![Student Leadership](/images/Student%20LS1.png)

-The student leadership framework is guided by six main pillars, namely
+The student leadership framework is guided by six main pillars, namely&nbsp;

-*   I - Identification
+*   I -&nbsp;Identification
 *   S- Selection
 *   T- Training
 *   E- Empowering
 *   E- Evaluating
 *   R- Recognizing

-Through this framework, the student leadership team develops a structured and progressive programme in YCKPS.
+Through this framework, the student leadership team develops a structured and progressive programme in YCKPS.&nbsp;

 Student Leaders are categorised based on 3 tiers.
-These tiers help in the formulation of customised programmes and training suited for each of these segments of student leaders.
+These tiers help in the formulation of customised programmes and training suited for each of these segments of student leaders.&nbsp;

 ![Student Leadership](/images/Student%20Ls2.png)